huaminghuangtw/Today-I-Learned/posts/vs-code-cli-and-url-schemes.md

   - https://code.visualstudio.com/docs/configure/command-line
 ---

-Visual Studio Code has a powerful [command-line interface (CLI)](https://code.visualstudio.com/docs/configure/command-line) that lets you control how you launch the editor through command-line options (switches).
+Today I learned that Visual Studio Code has a powerful [command-line interface (CLI)](https://code.visualstudio.com/docs/configure/command-line) that lets you control how you launch the editor through command-line options (switches).

 # Opening Files and Folders